0xPolygonMiden/miden-base/docs/architecture/transactions/kernel.md

 ### Input note data

-Input note processing involves each note reading the data from the advice provider and storing it at the appropriate memory addresses.
+Input note processing involves the kernel reading the data from each note and storing it at the appropriate memory addresses.
+All the data (note, account, and blockchain data) comes from the advice provider and global inputs.

 Next to the total number of consumed notes, input note data consists of a serial number, the roots of the script, the inputs and asset vault, its metadata, and all its assets.